Motor Vehicle Racing on a Highway

 One-Year Automatic Suspension for Racing in Florida

 If you enter a plea to racing, the court can either “withhold adjudication” or impose an “adjudication of guilt.”
-Even if the court withholds adjudication, the DHSMV will consider the withhold as a “conviction” for purposes of imposing the one-year suspension of the driver’s license.
+Even if the court withholds adjudication, the DHSMV will consider the withhold to be a “conviction” for purposes of imposing the one-year suspension of the driver’s license.

 • submit an Application for Hardship License (HSMV 78306);